75 Benefits of Social Media Marketing

 You can dominate your competitors by outdoing them on social media.
 Even in political races, there is significant evidence that social media can give an extreme advantage over opponents.
 Through the use of social media, you can gain more market share and take out your competitors.
 If those aren’t eye-opening benefits of social media, then we don’t know what is!

 56) You Can Go Viral

-Television commercials may spark buzz, but with YouTube commercials can go viral.
+Television commercials may spark buzz, but YouTube commercials can go viral.
 People share YouTube videos online with friends.
 Television commercials are difficult to share.
-With paid advertising on Television and online video, the scalability of an online with social sharing gives you a major benefit.
+With paid advertising on television and online video, the scalability of social sharing gives you a major benefit.
 Watch this K-Mart commercial that went viral once placed on YouTube.

 With traditional and “outbound” forms of advertising, you only had one shot to make the sell.
 The objective was to take your product or service and shove it down consumers’ throat.
 However, today research indicates that consumers don’t want to be sold to, they want to be educated.
 With social media marketing, you can develop connections with consumers, build a relationship, educate consumers, and indirectly sell your product.

 58) Younger Audiences Spends Most of Their Time Online

 Younger audiences are spending more time online than doing anything else today.
 In fact, teenagers spend 27 hours a week online.
 Older adults are following the trend as well.
 59% of online adults over the age of 65 use Facebook.
 As young adults get older, brands will no other choice but to invest into a strong online and social media presence.

 Consumers are connected with hundreds and thousands of people on social media.
 Brands are increasingly placing an emphasis on their “customer experience” because of the impact it may have on their reputation.
 Social media can help your brand promote a positive customer experience through high-quality design, content, and engagement.